-“Bowel cancer, also known as colorectal cancer, is a cancer situated anywhere in the large bowel (the colon or rectum).
-Bowel cancer is the 4th most common cancer in the UK and the second most common cause of cancer death with over 41,000 new cases diagnosed each year1.
-Bowel cancer is most common in the over 60’s and is rare in people younger than 40 years old.
+“Bowel cancer, also known as colorectal cancer, is cancer situated anywhere in the large bowel (the colon or rectum).
+It is the 4th most common cancer in the UK and the second most common cause of cancer death with over 41,000 new cases diagnosed each year.
+It is most common in the over 60’s and is rare in people younger than 40 years old.
 The majority of cases develop from pre-cancerous polyps (tiny growths in the bowel), which if left untreated can, over years, develop into cancer.”

 If there is a family history of bowel cancer, should extra precaution be taken?

-“Bowel cancer is very common so having a relative with bowel cancer is not unusual.
-The chance of getting bowel cancer goes up only if the family history is very strong.
+“Colorectal cancer is very common so having a relative with this type of cancer is not unusual.
+The chance of getting cancer of the bowel goes up only if the family history is very strong.
 A strong family history means having several relatives with bowel cancer, especially if they are particularly young.

-“If you have a strong family history of bowel cancer you may need to be referred to a genetics service.
+“If you have a strong family history of this type of cancer you may need to be referred to a genetics service.
 You will need to see a bowel specialist for regular colonoscopies to pick up any signs of cancer as early as possible.”

 How is bowel cancer detected?